numsim-group/klimakoffer/milestone5/milestone5_spatial_discretization.md

 $$
 * And many other possibilities.

-### Application to the Diffusion Operator in Spherical Coordinates
+## Application to the Diffusion Operator in Spherical Coordinates

-Our diffusion operator in spherical coordinates \eqref{eq:diffterm} contains a term (Term 3) of the form
+Our [diffusion operator in spherical coordinates](/milestone5/milestone5_heat_transfer/#eqdiffterm) contains a term (Term 3) of the form
 $$
 \mathcal{L}_1(T) = \partialderiv{T}{x},
 $$